 What’s more, so many people are nervous about writing a novel!
 It’s the first thing a writer says to us when they take the plunge and commit to writing a novel.
 When you open the door and come into The Novelry, it’s all rather jolly, warm, unpretentious and friendly, and so very doable.
 The work you have to do is bite-sized in the daily lessons that unfold as you progress with your novel writing, getting some serious word count onto the blank page.

 When you open the door and come into The Novelry, it’s all rather jolly, warm, unpretentious and friendly, and so very doable.

-Finding an online writing community, and investing in one-to-one writing coaching, are two of the most important steps you can take as you set about writing a novel.
+Finding an online writing community, and investing in one-on-one writing coaching, are two of the most important steps you can take as you set about writing a novel.
 Whether you’re self-publishing or aiming to become published traditionally, you’ll find others who have made the journey from a story idea to a completed novel.